majodev/physiogame/README.md

 `grunt watch`

 <h2>Issues</h2>
-Only german texts for now.
+No internationalization! - only german texts for now.
-More performance optimization needed to steamlessly work on mobile devices (iPhone 4 slow, iPad mini is great!).

 <h2>Links</h2>
 <a href="https://github.com/majodev/leap-requirejs-optimization-error">resolving r.js and leapjs error</a>